frederic-perez/AmE-dictionary/data/dictionary.md

 __dusty__ _adj_ _A dusty brand._
 __Dutch oven__ _n_ :two::hammer:
 __Dutch__ _adj_ _Dutch licorice._
-__duty__ _n_ :two::hammer: _Characteristic Roman inventions were concrete for building and the import duty, the last having originated as a piece of emergency taxation during the Second Punic War._
+__duty__ _n_ :three::hammer: __3__ A tax charged by a government, especially on imports. _Freeze on alcohol duty extended to February, 2025._ _Characteristic Roman inventions were concrete for building and the import duty, the last having originated as a piece of emergency taxation during the Second Punic War._
 __dwadle__ _v_ __1__ Walk slowly, lag behind. __2__ To spend time idly.
 __dwell__ _v_ :three::hammer:
 __dwelling__ _n_